DEEP2005ROY/100-Days-of-Python/README.md

 The game continues as long as the player chooses to start a new round.
 Enjoy this fun and engaging console-based card game! 😊

+4.Pong game:

+Pong is a classic arcade game, reimagined in Python.
+It’s a two-player game where each player controls a paddle by dragging it up and down to hit a ball back and forth.
+The objective is to make your opponent miss the ball.
+The game is simple yet challenging, providing endless fun and excitement.

 ... and more to come!

 ## Installation and Setup